 She was repeatedly invited by the Australian Screen Editors Guild (ASE) to be a member of the jury for their annual ELLIE Awards for best editing, where she sat among some of the most respected editors in the film industry.

 Last year, she was granted the EB-1A visa for the USA - a green card for foreign nationals who demonstrate extraordinary ability in the arts based on sustained national and international acclaim and she has recently moved to Los Angeles.

-She is currently developing her feature film debiut and a short film for a New Zealand based company which will be a part of a feature film anthology.
+She is currently developing her feature film debut as well as writing a satirical short western for a New Zealand based company titled “She who carries the wind of change", which is to be a part of a feature film anthology for Netflix.